-Readington Township Public Schools' K-5 mathematics curriculum provides students with a strong foundation in mathematics content while promoting and instilling the skills of problem solving, communication in mathematics, making mathematical connections, and reasoning.
-The Fifth Grade Honors course is a full-year course designed to provide honors level mathematics instruction to select students who exhibit a demonstrated need to increase content knowledge in mathematics while greatly accelerating the pace of instruction.
-The course is created with the goal of developing strong, cogent mathematical thinking, and independent mathematical problem solving skills.

-The program is directly correlated to the sixth and seventh grade New Jersey Student Learning Standards (NJSLS).
-All 6th grade content is covered and students study approximately half of the 7th grade content.
-A typical progression for students successful in Honors Math 5 would be to move into 6th grade Pre-Algebra to gain the remaining 7th grade standards and all of the 8th grade standards.
+Readington Township Public Schools' K-8 mathematics curriculum provides students with a strong foundation in mathematics content while promoting and instilling the skills of problem-solving, communication in mathematics, making mathematical connections, and reasoning.
+This course is created with the goal of developing strong, cogent mathematical thinking, and independent mathematical problem-solving skills.
+The course is directly correlated to the sixth and seventh-grade New Jersey Student Learning Standards (NJSLS).
+All sixth-grade content is covered and students study approximately half of the seventh-grade content.